 Creating an electronic press kit for musicians can be daunting but simply having important information scattered on your website isn’t enough.
 Members of press and venues don’t have time to dig for your bio, contact info or pictures so having an electronic press kit for musicians in an easily accessible spot makes it much more convenient to simply send a link to them.
+Check out the FREE webinar we had on creating an effective Electronic Press Kit (EPK)!
 Housing your press kit on a platform like BandZoogle makes it easy to access and edit as needed.
 To learn more about BandZoogle, click the button below.

 Who is an electronic press kit for?

 - Branding (pictures, colors, fonts that say who you are)